SFDO-Tooling/CumulusCI/docs/contributing.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with \"bug\" and \"help wanted\" is open to whomever wants to implement it.
+Anything tagged with "bug" and "help wanted" is open to whomever wants to implement it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with
-\"enhancement\" and \"help wanted\" is open to whomever wants to implement it.
+Anything tagged with "enhancement" and "help wanted" is open to whomever wants to implement it.

 ### Write Documentation